Erik2333/Resume_ErikBerglund/Personal Project/Side_Project.md

         <em>
           <p> - Explore combining Blueprint and C++ and explore which is better for certain tasks. </p>
           <p> - Develop modular systems that I can use in my future project to cut down on development time. </p>
-          <p> - Deepen my understanding of how AI works in games and learn how to make it with different systems. </p>
+          <p> - Deepen my understanding of how AI works in Unreal and make it either behaviour tree or goap. </p>
           <p> - Make a System that lets me quickly pieces together rooms and how to automate it if needed. </p>
         </em>
     </blockquote>